lsst/pipelines_lsst_io/getting-started/multiband-analysis.rst

 Here are some takeaways:

 - Forced photometry source tables are ``deepCoadd_forced_src`` datasets.
-  They're convenient to use because ``deepCoadd_forced_src`` tables from different filters (for a given sky map patch) correspond row-for-row.
+  They're convenient to use because ``deepCoadd_forced_src`` tables from different filters (for a given skymap patch) correspond row-for-row.
 - You need to filter sources for uniqueness due to deblending and patch overlaps.
   The ``detect_isPrimary`` column from the ``deepCoadd_ref`` dataset is the go-to flag for doing this.
 - Use the ``base_ClassificationExtendedness_value`` column to quickly distinguish stars from galaxies.